-School Safety Plans are reviewed by the Staff, School Site Council, and PTSA on an annual basis.
-The plan will be reviewed and revised once again by February of 2013.
-The current Loara High School plan was last analyzed and revised by the Leadership Team in October 2011.
+School Safety Plans are developed in concert with the School Safety Committee and reviewed by the Staff, School Site Council, and PTSA on an annual basis.
+The current Loara High School plan was last analyzed and revised by the Leadership Team in February 2013..